pgmj/RstudioQuartoIntro/README.md

 - Mac: <https://ftp.acc.umu.se/mirror/CRAN/bin/macosx/>
 - Others, see: <https://ftp.acc.umu.se/mirror/CRAN/>

-Install the latest version of Rstudio, which should include Quarto 1.2: - <https://posit.co/download/rstudio-desktop/>
+Install the latest version of Rstudio, which includes Quarto 1.2: - <https://posit.co/download/rstudio-desktop/>

-Then check that you have Quarto properly installed by opening a terminal/shell/command prompt and typing: `quarto --version` and pressing enter.
-This should result in a version number being shown, most likely `1.2.475`.

 > **Note:** If you have an older version of R (not Rstudio) and need to upgrade, you may find that the easiest way is to uninstall R and reinstall >everything including packages from scratch.
 Unfortunately, it is not sufficient to use the regular uninstall functions, but you will find instructions on >removal here: https://www.delftstack.com/howto/r/uninstall-r-and-all-its-packages-on-windows/